ozagordi/CV/resume.md

 like taking online classes on topics both related and unrelated to my job (like data management in clinical research and finance).

+In 2014, together with some colleagues, I funded [enGene Statistics](http://www.engene.ch), to provide statistical consulting services.

 Positions
 ---------

+### 2014 - present: co-founder and partner at [enGene Statistics](http://www.engene.ch)

+-   developed a concept for the company and wrote business plan

+-   contacted clients and discussed the project

+-   performed the analysis and developed the pipelines

+-   managed projects and delivered the results

+-   developed the web page

 ### 2011 - present: scientific collaborator at University of Zurich, [Institute of Medical Virology](http://www.imv.uzh.ch)

 -   member of the unit for Development and special diagnostics

--   development of pipelines to analyse NGS data for clinical research projects
+-   developed pipelines to analyse NGS data for clinical research projects

--   biostatistics consulting for other groups in the institute
+-   provided biostatistics consulting to other groups in the institute

+-   provided data analysis consulting and training to other groups in the institute

--   configuration and maintenance of the computational infrastructure to analyse and backup the NGS clinical data
+-   configured and maintaned the computational infrastructure to analyse and backup the NGS clinical data

 ### 2008 - 2011: post-doc at ETH Zurich, [DBSSE](http://www.bsse.ethz.ch)